 In this Spotlight: Risk & Compliance Voices series, we speak with professionals across the market to share real insights into the role, career development and hiring expectations.

-How did you get started and have there been any turning points career defining moments?
+How did you get started and have there been any turning points or career defining moments?

 Joining Boodle Hatfield in 2024 gave me another defining moment: it gave me a role that required more strategic responsibility and more direct involvement in shaping a firm’s risk and compliance culture.
 It’s been the most challenging but also the most fulfilling role in my career so far.
-Since joining, the role has expanded and I have become heavily involved in team structuring and resource planning, upskilling the team, and involvement in various projects.
-The combination of operational leadership and strategic development is demanding but it was exactly what I was looking for.
+Since joining, my role and responsibilities have expanded, and I have become heavily involved in team structuring and resource planning, upskilling and developing the team, and coordinating a range of systems and processes improvement projects.
+The combination of day-to-day management and strategic development is demanding but it was exactly what I was looking for.

 Things no one tells you about moving into risk and compliance leadership are…

 The biggest shift is realising your success is no longer measured by how technically strong you are as an individual contributor, but also by how effectively you enable others to work well.
 In my current role, I am able to apply my technical knowledge but my focus is on creating structure in our processes, building confidence in the team and providing the space for people to grow.
-You need to balance quality assurance with trust.
+You need to balance quality assurance with trust: that's being clear on expectations and creating an environment where people feel accountable, but also making them feel supported to take ownership and grow.
 People often underestimate how much emotional intelligence is required.
-The technical expertise helps open doors; leadership skills are the key and what keeps you effective once you’re there.
+For me, that often means knowing when to step in, when to coach, when to challenge, and when to give someone the space to work through it themselves.
+Each person might need something different, whether that's clearer structure, more autonomy, or more support, so a big part of the role is reading cues and adapting your approach.
+The technical expertise helps open doors, but it's the leadership skills that are key and what keeps you effective once you’re there.

 What’s one thing that made the biggest difference to your confidence in the role?